What are the admission requirements?

 No, provided you apply online to the Department of Chemistry.

 What is the application deadline?

-The application deadline for domestic applicants is February 1 of the year you wish to be admitted.
+The application deadline for international applicants is January 15 and domestic applicants is February 1 of the year you wish to be admitted.
 We do not offer spring admission.

 Do I need to apply to the Graduate College now?